woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode8.md

 **Carl**: Yes.

 **Molly**: OK.
-We want you to get better, too.You'll have your tonsils out tomorrow, and you won't get so many colds anymore.
+We want you to get better, too.
+You'll have your tonsils out tomorrow, and you won't get so many colds anymore.

 **Carl**: But if I have my tonsils out tomorrow, I'll miss my birthday party on Saturday.